Andrew Van de Kamp: Season 1

 When Bree tells Andrew that if he gets his friend Lisa pregnant, he will marry her.
 Andrew merely laughs as he is actually developing a relationship with Justin, who confesses to Gabrielle Solis that he and Andrew have been "fooling around" for some time.
 Andrew later crashes Zach's pool party with Justin and some friends and creates mayhem.
 However, after everyone else has gone home, Susan Mayer catches them naked in the swimming pool kissing; Andrew anxiously shouts, "I'm not, I'm not gay!"
 Susan then walks away, shocked by what she had just seen.
 After getting expelled from school for drug abuse and vehicular assault on a school parking attendant, as well as continuing his rudeness towards Bree, Andrew is sent to a juvenile delinquent boot camp.

 Andrew stares resentfully at his mother from Camp Hennessey.

 Some time later, Bree and Rex visit Andrew at the camp.
 Andrew asks to see his father alone; Bree thinks this is because he blames her for sending him to the camp and storms into the meeting room to tell him she did the right thing.
 There, Rex reveals that Andrew wanted to see him alone because he fears he is gay.
 Bree is horrified, and despite Rex's misgivings, insists Andrew come home with them immediately, saying "Our son just told us that he might be gay.
 There are two hundred other boys in this camp.
 Now, I could explain to you what might happen if we left him here, but I'm a lady and I don't use that kind of language."
 Rex reminds her that he is still her son and Bree tries to comfort Andrew by telling him "I would love you even if you were a murderer".

 Bree then invites Reverend Sykes to dinner, who tries to convince Andrew to enroll in Christian counselling.
 He refuses, saying "I'm not confused.
 I know exactly who I am."
 This deeply upsets Bree, who tells him he has to change or he will not be with her in heaven; Andrew is shocked and agrees to meet the reverend.
-In his final scene of the season, after swearing the reverend to secrecy, Andrew states that, not only that he does not believe in God and lied to his parents about being gay to get out of the camp.
+In his final scene of the season, after swearing the reverend to secrecy, Andrew states that, not only does he not believe in God, but that he lied to his parents about being gay to get out of the camp.
 This confuses the reverend, who asks him whether he is heterosexual or not: Andrew replies, "Look, I love vanilla ice cream, okay?
 But every now and then I’m probably gonna be in the mood for chocolate."
 He then says he will get revenge on Bree for rejecting him by pretending to be a model son and then doing something so awful it is "going to really destroy her".